laureenmenz/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
 There is always someone willing to share their knowledge and experience.

+# 2023-12-10
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely or without careful consideration.
+It's often better to write clear, readable code first and optimize only when necessary, based on profiling and performance testing.
+Focusing too much on optimization early on can lead to overly complex code that is difficult to maintain and debug.